-- 207.2.1 The rules governing commercial markings and advertising on equipment and clothing as well as the relevant by-laws published in the Specifications for Competition Equipment/Commercial Markings must be followed. - 207.2.2 Any competitor who breaches the advertising rules is subject to sanction, as provided for in art.
+- The rules governing commercial markings and advertising on equipment and clothing as well as the relevant by-laws published in the Specifications for Competition Equipment/Commercial Markings on Equipment, must be followed. - 207.2.2 Any competitor who breaches the advertising rules is subject to sanction, as provided for in art.
 223.1.1.
-An offence for which a sanction may apply and a penalty be imposed is defined as conduct that is in violation or non observance of competition rules. - 207.2.3 If a National Ski Association fails to enforce these rules with on their own competitor(s) or for any reason prefers to refer the case to the FIS, the FIS may take immediate steps to suspend a competitor's licence.
-The competitor concerned and/or their National Ski Association have the right to make an appeal before a final decision is taken. - 207.2.4 If an advertiser uses the name, title or individual picture of competitors in connection with any advertisement, recommendation or sale of goods without the approval or knowledge of the competitor, the competitors may give a "power of attorney" to their National Ski Association or to the FIS to enable them, if necessary, to take legal action against the company in question.
-If the competitor concerned fails to do so, the FIS shall judge the situation as if the competitor had given permission to the company. - 207.2.5 The FIS Council shall be informed of infractions or breaches of these rules that have taken place with regard to the qualification of competitors, sponsorship and advertising and support for the competitors, and shall review what measures to take to deal with cases. - 207.2.6 In all competitions of the FIS Calendar (especially for the FIS World Cups) the "FIS Advertising Guidelines" must be observed in regard to advertising possibilities in the competition area, respectively in the TV area.
-These "FIS Advertising Guidelines", approved by the FIS Council, are an integral part of the FIS contracts with cup organisers.
+An offence for which a sanction may apply and a penalty be imposed is defined as conduct that is in violation or non observance of competition rules.

+- If a National Ski Association fails to enforce these rules with on their own competitor(s) or for any reason prefers to refer the case to the FIS, the FIS may take immediate steps to suspend a competitor's licence.
+The competitors concerned and/or their National Ski Association have the right to make an appeal before a final decision is taken. - If an advertiser uses the name, title or individual picture of competitors in connection with any advertisement, recommendation or sale of goods without the approval or knowledge of the competitor, the competitor may give a "power of attorney" to their National Ski Association or to the FIS to enable them, if necessary, to take legal action against the company in question.
+If the competitor concerned fails to do so, the FIS shall judge the situation as if the competitor had given permission to the company. - The FIS Council shall be informed of infractions or breaches of these rules that have taken place with regard to the qualification of competitors, sponsorship and advertising and support for the competitors, and shall review what measures to take to deal with cases.